 Let’s start with the negatives.
 Floating floors can undeniably be gorgeous, but they can come with their own share of cons, too.
 Before you’re ready to walk out of your local flooring store with your heart set on a new floor, you may want to consider both sides of the floating floor coin.

-Floating floors may need replaced more frequently
+Floating floors may need to be replaced more frequently

 If you picture your floating flooring in layers, it goes something like this: the subfloor, a tiny layer of air, and then the floating floor.
 Because of that slim layer of space, your home’s daily activities have a higher impact on the floor.
+Is this a huge disadvantage of floating floors?
+It can be—but it can also be fixed relatively easily.

 For example, in a home office, a heavy chair on wheels may cause a floating floor to show signs of wear more quickly than a glued-down or nailed-down floor—though this highly depends on the type of product you buy and the underlayment you use.
 Many of the best cork flooring products, for instance, come in floating setups but might not show signs of wear as quickly because they’re so springy.